Wilf Inequality is preserved under Gluing of Semigroups: Gluing Preserves Wilf's Inequality

-To begin with, we have by a theorem of Froberg et al (\cite{Fr}) which states $(t+1)n_C \ge F_C+1$ for all numerical semigroups of type $t$.
+To begin with, we have a theorem of Froberg et al (\cite{Fr}) which states $(t+1)n_C \ge F_C+1$ for all numerical semigroups of type $t$.
 By \cite{GS1}, the type of $\sC$ is the product of types of $\sA$ and $\sB$.
-When the embedding dimension is 1 or 2, the type is 1 as it is a complete intersection and when the embedding dimension is 2, the type is either 1 or 2 (\cite{He}).
+When the embedding dimension of $\sA$ or $\sA$ is 1 or 2, the type of $\sC$ is 1 as it is a complete intersection.
 Thus, if $p\le 2$ and $q\le 2$, then $C$ is also a complete intersection and $F_C< 2n_C \le (p+q) n_C$ as required.

 If $p\le q = 3$, then again since $t\le 2$, we get that Thus, we just need to consider the case when $q\ge 4$.

 Now, for all $x\in [nA], 1\le i\le k_1$, $k_1x+ k_2(F_B+i) \in [n_C]$.
 Further, But $k_1, k_2$ are relatively prime, and $j-i\le k_1$.
 So $j=i,x=x'$.
 Hence, all these aforementioned elements are distinct in $[n_C]$.